 Stage One - Pre-Breeding Consultation and Examination

-Ultrasound examination of the uterus and ovaries helps determine the stage of oestrus cycle and identify any problems/conditions that might hinder conception and require treatment before insemination.
+Ultrasound examination of the uterus and ovaries helps determine the stage of oestrus cycle and identify any problems or conditions that might hinder conception and require treatment before insemination.

-Once your mare is in season she is admitted to the centre where she will remain with us for the duration of her oestrus period.
+Once your mare is in season, she will be admitted to the centre where she will remain with us for the duration of her oestrus period.
 She will be scanned every day or every other day to monitor the ovaries closely as she is approaching ovulation.
-In the case of frozen semen insemination the scans could be increased up to every 6 hrs preceding ovulation.
+In the case of frozen semen insemination the scans could be increased up to every 6 hours preceding ovulation.
 Insemination is performed either shortly before or after ovulation depending on semen type.

 Stage Three - Post-Insemination Check